StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/update-an-observable-status.md

 ## Mark an observable as indicator of compromise (IOC)

-You should mark an observable as an indicator of compromise (IOC) once it is identified as being linked to suspicious or malicious activity.
+Mark an observable as an indicator of compromise (IOC) if you recognize it as related to suspicious or malicious activity.

 1. [Locate the observable](../search-for-cases/find-an-observable.md) you want to update.